- View Offline

 - Scoping the project

 - Heading off problems

-(music playing) Hi!
-I am Terry Lee Stone.
-I have spent most of my career focused on the business side of creativity, specifically in graphic design.
-I am here to show you how to write a contract for your design services.
-I will touch on pricing and how to navigate the complexities of client relationships.
-Designer-Client Agreements are one of the most important tools you can develop in order to ensure great design and financial success.
+- Hi, I'm Terry Lee Stone.
+I've spent most of my career focused on the business side of creativity, specifically in graphic design.
+I'm here to show you how to write a contract for your design services.
+I'll touch on pricing and how to navigate the complexities of client relationships.
+Designer-client agreements are one of the most important tools you can develop in order to ensure great design and financial success.
 This is both a business and creative activity.
 Lots of creative professionals are intimidated by legal stuff.

-There may even be a chance that you do business without a contract, maybe you think contracts are too difficult or too much trouble to create.
-I don't think they have to hard.
-Contracts are created to protect your interest and allow you to walk through the project with your client.
-As a legal document they can be useful, but as a communication tool it may well be invaluable.
+There may even be a chance that you do business without a contract.
+Maybe you think contracts are too difficult or too much trouble to create.
+I don't think they have to be hard.
+Contracts are created to protect your interests and allow you to walk through the project with your client.
+As a legal document, they can be useful, but as a communication tool, it may well be invaluable.
 So let's get started.